Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 8. What are the Application of JavaScript
 9. What can we build using JavaScript
 10. What is High-level language
+11. What is Light-weight programming languages
-11. What is Interpreted language
+12. What is Interpreted language
-12. What is Dynamic Language
+13. What is Dynamic Language
-13. Why is JavaScript called a client-side scripting language?
+14. Why is JavaScript called a client-side scripting language?
-14. Is JavaScript a compiled or an interpreted language?
+15. Is JavaScript a compiled or an interpreted language?
 Explain.
+16. What do you mean by weakly typed (loosely typed) language in JavaScript?
-15. What is the difference between JavaScript and ECMAScript?
+17. What is the difference between JavaScript and ECMAScript?
+18. What is the difference between statically typed and dynamically typed languages?
+Where does JavaScript fit?

 &nbsp;

 &nbsp;

-## JS vs Java

-1. How is JavaScript different from Java?

-- What are the different JavaScript engines?

-&nbsp;

-&nbsp;

-## JS Versions
+### JS Versions

 1. When and by whom was javascript invented
 2. What are the different names of javascript
+3. Why was JavaScript originally created?
-3. Which is the latest version of ECMAscript
+4. Which is the latest version of ECMAscript and what features were introduced there
-4. What can we use in code to treat all js code as newer version.
+5. What can we use in code to treat all js code as newer version.
+6. What are the major differences between ES5 and ES6?
+7. What will happen if you run JavaScript code in an older browser that doesn’t support ES6 features?
+8. Which JavaScript version is most commonly used today?
+9. Why is ES6 the Most Popular?

 &nbsp;

 &nbsp;

-## How to add
+### How to add

+1. Which tag is used to add JS code
+2. What are the places we can add JS code
+3. What are the advantages External JavaScript

 &nbsp;